-Beware of goats…
+Beware of Goats…

 … and sheep, many of them!
 As well as pigs, hens, you name it!

 They can appear all of a sudden at the turn of a bend, and be unwilling to move away from the road.
-Just take it easy and avoid speeding (not that you can really speed in the mountains).
+Just take it easy and avoid speeding (not that you can speed in the mountains).

-My neighbors keep both hens and geese, I’ve often found myself trying to avoid them.
+My neighbors keep both hens and geese, and I’ve often found myself trying to avoid them with my car more often than I’d like to.
 The same goes for pigs, I’ve come across them a few times in different villages.

 Be aware of stray dogs and cats (there are many).
 Hedgehogs are also easy to spot in the middle of the road.

-Should I rent an off-road vehicle?
+Should I Rent an Off-Road Vehicle?

 The truth is that after moving to Crete, I never even considered going back to 4WD.
 You don’t really need it, not even in the mountains.

-Remember, most locals go after small cars, taking a look at what locals drive (and no, I don’t mean farmers!) will help you make up your mind.
+Remember, most locals go after small cars, so taking a look at what locals drive (and no, I don’t mean farmers with trucks!) will help you make up your mind.

-If you’re still uncertain, small cars are highly requested in car rental companies, and these same cars take tourists all over the island.
+If you’re still uncertain, small cars are highly requested in most car rental companies, and these same cars take tourists all over the island.

 Those who can afford the extra price tag to have some more space should go for it!
 Driving a 4WD can be great fun.
-However, be aware that most rental companies don’t include offroad insurance.
+However, be aware that most rental companies don’t include off-road insurance.

 On the other hand, and if you’re on a budget, there’s no need to worry, a small Fiat Panda, a Hyundai i10, or a Suzuki Celerio will take you everywhere.